numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 ___

-Finally as we already know the values at specific quantiles, we use the cmap to create a legend for our **quantVal** values and the scatter to plot them.
-It can be seen in the plot that there are lots of low values clustered across all the area (these are the values between 0.00 and 1.00).
-There is cluster in high values as well but they are considerably fewer.
-This is important to know when we choose the bmin parameter in the declus.exe.
+Finally as we already know the values at specific quantiles, we use the **cmap** python module to create a legend for our **quantVal** values and the scatter to plot them.
+It can be seen in the plot that there clustered high values across all the area (these points are coloured in black).
+This is important to know when we choose the **bmin** parameter in the declus.exe.

 - bmin=0 means that we are minimizing the declustered mean
 - bmin=1 means that we are maximizing the declustered mean